-Workflows that are introduced or enhanced in Storage Manager 9.9.1 are included in the guide of Cluster Management using Thinksystem Storage Manager for DM Series.
+Workflows that are introduced or enhanced in Storage Manager 9.9.1 are included in the guide of Cluster Management Using ThinkSystem Storage Manager.
 The following workflow is introduced in Storage Manager 9.9.1:

-- Full Support for SnapMirror Synchronous relationships - Enhanced Error and Warning messages in Dashboard - Hardware visualization support in System Manager - Fast directory delete with System Manager - SVM DR support for FlexGroup volumes - Single LUN performance enhancement
+- Full Support for SnapMirror Synchronous relationships - Enhanced Error and Warning messages in Dashboard - Hardware visualization support in Storage Manager - Fast directory delete with Storage Manager - SVM DR support for FlexGroup volumes - Single LUN performance enhancement

-Workflows that are introduced or enhanced in Storage Manager 9.8 are included in the guide of Cluster Management Using ThinkSystem Storage Manager for DM Series.
+Workflows that are introduced or enhanced in Storage Manager 9.8 are included in the guide of Cluster Management Using ThinkSystem Storage Manager.
 The following workflow is introduced in Storage Manager 9.8: